TosbackCgusBridge-Bot/CGUs-versions/Esquire/Privacy Policy.md

 *   Joke from a Beautiful Woman with Hannah Ware from _Boss_ (and Not One but Two Videos!)

+Style Six Actual Binders Full of Style  Not Women

+Mitt Romney and the Internet have brought attention to that oft-overlooked accessory.
+Maybe you could use one.

-Style The Debate Ties: Something We Can Agree On
+*   The Debate Ties: Something We Can Agree On

-They were pretty sharp.
-Herein, options you can buy right now.

-*   15 Cardigans to Buy Online Now, at Any Price
+*   15 Cardigans to Buy Online Now

-*   Secret History of Your Pants
+*   A Secret History of Your Pants

-*   Can We Interest You in Soap...
-Made from Beer?

 News &.
+Politics MIke Sager on Jeff Flake's Arizona Senate Race

+The Republican congressman, a conservative with deep roots in the state, wants to be its next senator.
+But these days, n...

+*   Stephen Marche on the Election's Generation War

-Politics Charles P. Pierce on Last Night's Debate
+*   Charles P. Pierce on Last Night's Debate

-If anything could blunt Romney's momentum, it was a look at the real Romney.
-A report from Hempstead.

 *   Romney's Vision for Etch-A-Sketch America Takes Hold

-*   The Power of Jay-Z's Obama Ad

-*   The Fate of the 2012 Senate Races

 Food &.
 Drink The Marilyn Monroe Diet, with Lots of Protein